-Each year, the UCSF Department of Psychiatry invites a distinguished scholar to speak on campus as part of the Robert S. Wallerstein, MD Visiting Lectureship in Psychoanalysis and Psychotherapy.
+Each year, the UCSF Department of Psychiatry invites a distinguished scholar to speak on campus as part of the Robert S. Wallerstein Visiting Lectureship in Psychoanalysis and Psychotherapy.
 This lecture series is held in honor of the late Robert S. Wallerstein, MD, and focuses on showcasing psychoanalytic knowledge and clinical expertise that influence psychiatry, psychotherapy and psychoanalysis.

-The 14th Annual Robert S. Wallerstein, MD Visiting Lecture in Psychoanalysis and Psychotherapy
+The 14th Annual Robert S. Wallerstein Visiting Lecture in Psychoanalysis and Psychotherapy